-We recently spoke with Javier Gabás Jiménez, Geomatics and Topography Engineer, Master in Geodesy and Cartography - Polytechnic University of Madrid, and one of the representatives of Geopois.com.
-We wanted to obtain first-hand all the information about Geopois, which began to be known since 2018.
+We recently spoke with Javier Gabás Jiménez, Geomatics and Topography Engineer, Magister in Geodesy and Cartography - Polytechnic University of Madrid, and one of the representatives of Geopois.com.
+We wanted to get first-hand all the information about Geopois, which began to be known since 2018.
 We started with a simple question, What is Geopois.com?
 Just as we know that if we enter this question in the browser, the results are linked to what is done and the purpose of the platform, but not necessarily what it is.

 Javier answered us: "Geopois is a Thematic Social Network on Geographical Information Technologies (TIG), geographic information systems (GIS), programming and Web Mapping".
 If we are aware of the overwhelming technological advancement of recent years, the GIS + BIM integration, the AEC life cycle, the inclusion of remote sensors for monitoring, and web mapping -which is continually making its way to desktop GIS- we can get an idea of where Geopois is pointing.